Quaker Research Fellowships & Libraries

 - Also in England, the Library of the Woodbrooke Quaker Study Center is a major resource for Friends in the British Midlands.

-- The Quaker Collection, Magill Library, Haverford College, Haverford, Pennsylvania is joint repository with Friends Historical Library for the records of Philadelphia and Baltimore Yearly Meetings.
+- The Quaker & Special Collections, Haverford College, Haverford, Pennsylvania is joint repository with Friends Historical Library for the records of Philadelphia and Baltimore Yearly Meetings.
 The Quaker Collection also has extensive collections of publications and manuscripts in Quaker history.
 Holdings reflect Haverford College's long association with the Orthodox branch of American Quakerism.
 Certain records of Philadelphia Yearly Meeting, including the Meeting for Sufferings/Representative Meeting (Pre-separation and Orthodox) and the Indian Committee have been fully processed and are included in the Library's web-mounted finding aids.
-Also available is an on-line digital library, Triptych, with images and documents from Haverford, Bryn Mawr, and Swarthmore.
+Also available is an on-line digital library with images and documents from Haverford, Bryn Mawr, and Swarthmore.

 - The American Friends Service Committee Archives at AFSC headquarters has records and related materials documenting the full history of the organization since 1917.